MaibornWolff/SecObserve/README.md

 # SecObserve

-SecObserve gathers results about potential security flaws from various vulnerability scanning tools and makes them available for assessment and reporting.
+SecObserve is an open source vulnerability management system for software development teams that supports a variety of open source vulnerability scanners and integrates easily into CI/CD pipelines.
+It gathers results about potential security flaws from various vulnerability scanning tools and makes them available for assessment and reporting.

 ![Dashboard](docs/assets/images/screenshot_dashboard.png)